Telltale-Modding-Group/D3DMESH-Converter/README.md

+### NEW NOTE (6/13/22)
+This repo is now being deprecated.
+I won't disclose more information but we have baiscally another resource now into peeking into the full D3DMESH file format, and while that is in the works and will replace this repo when the time comes, this old repo will be deprecated and soon archived.
+The goal of this was to take RTB's 3Ds max script and generate a simple OBJ converter, and while it technically works there are a LOT of issues with it and it's not perfect at all.

 # D3DMESH-Converter
 This is an application designed for converting **.d3dmesh models (Telltale Tool Models)**, to a standard model format (.OBJ and more...)